tapyu/glab/README.md

 Interactive educational multipurpose package to process and analyse GNSS data.

-**Context**: The gLAB installation process is not an easy task.
-On the one hand, the GUI part of [the gLAB version availabe along with the GNSS tutorial material (v5.2.0)][1] didn't work on Linux, but it contains the computational homeworks.
-On the other hand, the latest version of gLAB at the time of writing it (v5.5.1) worked perfectly on Linux, but it didn't have the computational homeworks, only the source code.
-Moreover, the directory structure of both versions is completely different.
-You can find the download link for all gLAB versions [here][6].
+**Context**: any version of the gLAB software can be downloaded [here][6].
+However, in none of these links you will obtain the tutorial datafiles.
+Such a material is packaged in the [GNSS tutoral link][1], together with the gLAB source code in a tarball file (see `Software and Data Files [Linux]` for Linux).
+On the one hand, at the time I am writing it (April 2024) , the gLAB source code packaged in this tarball is the version 5.2, which didn't work on Linux.
+On the other hand, the latest version of gLAB at the time of writing it (v5.5.1) worked perfectly on Linux.

-Therefore, in order to create a straightfoward path to use gLAB with the computation homeworks, I've created this repository, which contains both the version v5.5.1 for Linux and the tutorial material.
-In the future, newer versions may be easier to install it and this repo will no longer be necessary.
+Therefore, in order to create a straightfoward path to use any gLAB version with the computation homeworks, I've created this repository, which contains both the version v5.5.1 for Linux and the tutorial material.

+## Branches

-- The `source-code-v5.5.1` branch contains the source code for gLAB version v5.5.1, but with a minor correction in the `Makefile` (see its `README.md`)
+- `source-code-v5.5.1`: contains the source code for gLAB version v5.5.1, but with a minor correction in the `Makefile` (see its `README.md`)
-- The `tutorials` branch contains the computational homeworks that were retreived in previous version of gLAB.
+- `tutorials`: contains the computational homeworks that were retreived in previous version of gLAB.
-- The `main` branch contains both contents plus `install.sh`, which is used to install it seamlessly.
+- `main`: contains both contents plus `install.sh`, which is used to install it seamlessly.

 ## Installing and usage